-We align our interest rates on both monies held on general client account to the Metro Bank Client Account interest rate which currently pays 0.2% on balances of below £1 million and 0.25% on balances in excess of £1 million (as at 1st December 2018).
+We align our interest rates on both monies held on general client account to the HSBC Bank Client Account interest rate, which currently pays 0.01% (as at 1st June 2020).

 Where a client’s money is held on our general client account, interest paid to the client is paid without any deduction of income tax.
 As such it is the client’s responsibility to inform HMRC of amounts of interest received from us.

 Interest will be calculated from the time the funds become cleared for interest purposes.
 On cheques and banker’s drafts this will usually be on the day that the cheque or draft has been deposited with our bank.
 For amounts received by debit or credit card interest will start to accrue from the date of actual receipt which will usually be 3 days after the transaction has been authorised.
 For direct transfers or same day payments, the funds become cleared on the day of receipt.